Main Navigation - Mobile

 X. DISCLOSURE OF SCHOOL RECORDS PRIOR TO EXCLUSION OR EXPULSION HEARING

-At a reasonable time prior to any exclusion or expulsion hearing the student, the student's parent or guardian or representative shall be given access to all school district records pertaining to the student, including any tests or reports upon which the action proposed by the school district may be based, pursuant to the Minnesota Pupil Fair Dismissal Act, Minn.
+At a reasonable time prior to any exclusion or expulsion hearing the student, the student's parent/guardian or representative shall be given access to all District records pertaining to the student, including any tests or reports upon which the action proposed by the District may be based, pursuant to the Minnesota Pupil Fair Dismissal Act, Minn.
 Stat. §121A.40 et. seq.

 XI.
 LIMITS ON REDISCLOSURE